rukai/PF_Sandbox/readme.md

 *   Rust nightly - Linux 64 bit (Travis)
 *   Rust nightly gnu - Windows 64 bit (Appveyor)

+We build and test when:

-All incoming pull requests are built and tested.
+*   All incoming pull requests are built and tested.

-Every commit merged to master is built, tested and then an incrementing tag/release is created for it.
+*   Every commit merged to master is built, tested and then an incrementing tag/release is created for it.

-TODO: If the commit is tagged with Netplay, it is also released as the netplay build which is pinned at the top of releases.
+TODO:
+Github releases is fairly limited, a custom solution might be needed so that we can:
+*   combine linux and windows builds into a single release (tried and failed to achieve this with Github releases)
+*   Tag a commit as the current netplay build and then pin that build at the top. (no such functionality in Github releases)